Thanks to @BenjaminRVA on twitter.Exopermaculture.com BEST MEME EVER!

-PS: I produce a podcast for the elder who founded the permaculture village – also see my bio, and who founded the Baby Picture Project.
-Thanks a million, Ann!
-Follow and share feedback at https://patreon.com/ARKCroneCast and on Youtube.
+PS: I produced a podcast for the elder who founded the permaculture village and the Baby Picture Project.
 Here’s one of many public offerings, this one is about The Baby Picture Project. https://www.youtube.com/channel/UCGC3MPlCH52YjIiTGYIZAeg.

 Note: This is why I’ve been missing on my own site much of this year.
-The #CoronaStaycation found me busier than most, even with the AirBnB closed — more on that later.
-I’m also a property manager and gardener: just two more hats I wear at Green Acres and I’m working on a third…whew.
+The #CoronaStaycation found me busier than most, even with the AirBnB closed.
+I’m also a property manager and gardener: two more hats I wear at Green Acres and I’m working on a third…whew.

 Two days ago, we had just finished brunch and pod meeting where, in a light-hearted manner, we brainstormed on the amazing new ventures we’re planning.
 One hour later, this!
 Gabby grabbed them in slow motion.
 YES!
 What does the dragonfly symbolize?